podverse/webln-v4v/docs/quick-start.md

 | WebLN-V4V-Terms-Rejected     | This fires when the user presses the "Cancel" button.
 You can use this to set a cookie that remembers the user has already rejected the terms, then pass in "true" to the `has_rejected_terms` attribute to hide the "Accept Terms" screen on subsequent visits.       |
 | WebLN-V4V-New-Default-Values | This fires whenever the user changes the "Content Creator" value, "App" value, or "Your Name" value.
 The new values will be available in the `detail` property on the event.                                                                                           |

+## Advanced Example

+For a more advanced example of a webln-v4v implementation, check out the WebLNV4VForm in the [podverse-web repo](https://github.com/podverse/podverse-web/blob/develop/src/components/WebLNV4VForm/WebLNV4VForm.tsx).

 ## Questions?
+Contributions?

+If you'd like report a bug or make a code contribution, please create a Github issue in this repo and/or a Pull Request.

-Visit the [Podverse Contact](https://podverse.fm/contact) page for ways you can reach us with questions.
+For other questions, please visit the [Podverse Contact](https://podverse.fm/contact) page for ways you can reach us.
 Thank you!